 Present yourself well, as divers.
-Go beyond a nice smile and a "Hi, I'm John".
+Go beyond a nice smile and a “Hi, I’m John”.
 Tell (briefly!) about yourself, your experience, what you like to see underwater.
-Breaking the ice using these conversation topics will help your buddy to pay more attention to you, and to talk about his own dives, and his expectations.
-Ask him where he dived, how many dives he has on the logbook.
-Show yourself genuinely interested in his experiences.
-Knowing his limits will help you prevent surprises underwater, or make you more confident.
-Ask him where he prefers to position himself in relation to you, because you both should find yourselves at a glance, just turning your head.
+Breaking the ice using these conversation topics will help your buddy to pay more attention to you, and to talk about his/her own dives, and his/her expectations.
+Ask him/her where he dived, how many dives he has on the logbook.
+Show yourself genuinely interested in his/her experiences.
+Knowing his/her limits will help you prevent surprises underwater, or make you more confident.
+Ask him/her where he/she prefers to position himself/herself in relation to you, because you both should find yourselves at a glance, just turning your head.
 New buddies can be easily recognised by the way they continuously rotate on three axes.
-If you brought your buddy from home, you do NOT need to ask him again about his life.
+If you brought your buddy from home, you do NOT need to ask him/her again about his/her life.

-If your buddy is less experienced than you, use the great courtesy of adapting to his abilities, to the limits of his certification, and not vice versa.
-Avoid to make him uncomfortable, or to put him under a stressful situation.
-Adjust your pace, depth and timing to his abilities and consumption rate.
-Sneaking to 40 meters to admire a gorgonian, while leaving an Open Water buddy at 18 metres ("but it was only for a little while!") is just rude.
+If your buddy is less experienced than you, use the great courtesy of adapting to his/her abilities, to the limits of his/her certification, and not vice versa.
+Avoid to make his/her uncomfortable, or to put his/her under a stressful situation.
+Adjust your pace, depth and timing to his/her abilities and consumption rate.
+Sneaking to 40 meters to admire a gorgonian, while leaving an Open Water buddy at 18 metres (“but it was only for a little while!”) is just rude.

 Agree on underwater signals.
 Shakers, ducks and balls are (unfortunately) very common, and everyone knows how to recognise them.
 However not everyone knows that you can scream in the regulator in order to be heard.
 If you want to use this system, tell the buddy and maybe do a couple of tests while on surface.
 Grabbing someone by the fins is not the best option, but always better than a slap on the thigh.
 The right place to (gently) touch people, if needed, even underwater, is the shoulder.